-Employee Instructions Evaluator Instructions
+Employee Instructions

 Identify 1-2 individual or professional developmental goals/objectives for the review period.
-Define the knowledge/skill you want to develop, rationale for why it is important to your current/future performance, action steps to be taken, additional keeps to be taken, additional keeps to be taken. developing appropriate steps.
-Provide comments on how you will support the

-resources necessary to successfully achieve each objective (e.g., required resource tools, training or other kinds of support), and a general timeline for completion. es, employee in these developmental opportunities.
+Define the knowledge/skill you want to develop, rationale for why it is important to your current/future performance, action steps to be taken, additional key resources necessary to successfully achieve each objective (e.g., required resources, tools, training or other kinds of support), and a general timeline for completion.

-III.
-GOALS FOR REVIEW PERIOD (OPTIONAL)

-Employee Comments